Ghini/ghini.desktop/doc/gui-test-plan.md

 Guided testing should not prompt for every assertion.
 Prompts are reserved for workflow-level confirmation, visual inspection, and unexpected observations.
+The runner pauses after launch and before closing the application so the tester can inspect the visible window at useful points.

 ### Manual Checklist